webistor/webistor-api/notes.md

 ## Security

+### Improvements

+* Check the length of the password before comparing it with bCrypt to prevent time-consuming hashing on non-passwords.
+* Create fake Auth objects for users that aren't in our database, to prevent leaking users.

+### Suspicion levels

 * The strictness/strength of security measures at any given time is controlled by a server-wide suspicion level.
 * There are three suspicion levels: